Introduction

 Extract #tags from annotation.notes.

 All matches are removed from annotation.notes and placed into annotation.tags.
-Additionally, all #tags within a book are compiled and placed them into book.tags.

 --normalize-whitespace